cmu-delphi/delphi-epidata/docs/api/covidcast-signals/quidel.md

 no data is reported for that area on that day; an API query for all reported geographic areas on that day will not include it.

-## Flu Tests (inactive)
+## Flu Tests
-These signals were updated until May 19, 2020.
+These signals are inactive.
+They were updated until May 19, 2020.
 Documentation is still available on the [inactive Quidel page](quidel-inactive.md).